Dilan1020/PyColorPalette/README.md

 ## Installation

-Put "PyColorPalette" folder in your project directory.
+Place "PyColorPalette" folder in your project directory.